AndrianBdn/rdhttp/readme.markdown

 * <del>NSOperation methods</del>
 * <del>Submit any binary to App Store (private API test)</del>
 * <del>Documentation</del>
-* Use library in production code for 100000+ users
+* Use library in production code for 100000+ users (done with small subset of features)